Chart Color Schemes

 Bundaberg Surrounds - South faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area has university qualification rates of 11.4%, significantly lower than the Australian average of 30.4%.
+The area faces educational challenges, with university qualification rates at 11.4%, significantly lower than the Australian average of 30.4%.
 This presents both a challenge and an opportunity for targeted educational initiatives.
 Bachelor degrees are most common at 8.8%, followed by graduate diplomas (1.4%) and postgraduate qualifications (1.2%).
 Trade and technical skills are prominent, with 42.5% of residents aged 15+ holding vocational credentials - advanced diplomas (8.9%) and certificates (33.6%).

-A substantial 24.6% of the population is actively pursuing formal education, including 9.5% in secondary education, 9.3% in primary education, and 1.8% in tertiary education.
-Within Bundaberg Surrounds - South, there are 9 schools educating approximately 1,043 students.
-The area has varied educational conditions with a balanced provision of 7 primary and 2 secondary schools serving distinct age groups.
+A substantial 24.6% of the population is actively pursuing formal education, including 9.5% in secondary education, 9.3% in primary education, and 1.8% pursuing tertiary education.
+There are 9 schools operating within Bundaberg Surrounds - South, educating approximately 1,043 students.
+Education provision is balanced with 7 primary and 2 secondary schools serving distinct age groups.
 School places per 100 residents (8.6) fall below the regional average (13.9), indicating some students may attend schools in adjacent areas.
-Note: where schools show 'n/a' for enrolments, please refer to the parent campus.
+Note: where schools show 'n/a' for enrolments, please refer to parent campus.

 Frequently Asked Questions - Education